SkoolNotes/Taproot/2020JAP201/KBxAdviceColumn.md

 i am a dog
 my family is always eating choclate, but they won't let me have any!
+I want to sneak into the snack drawer and eat some tmr

+don't eat the chochlate